cisagov/manage.get.gov/docs/operations/data_migration.md

 This JSON file can exist anywhere, but to keep things simple, add it to the same folder as used in step 1.  `src/migrationdata`.
 Directory specifies the directory that the given `filenames` exist in.
 For instance, a `contacts_filename` of `test.txt` with a `directory` of `migrationdata` would need to exist under `migrationdata/test.txt`.

+Later on, we will bundle this file along with the others into its own folder.
+Keep it within the `migrationdata/` directory if you are passing data to your sandbox, for simplicity.

 We need to run a few scripts to parse these files into our domain tables.
 We can do this both locally and in a sandbox.

-#### STEP 3: Bundle all relevant data files into one file
+#### STEP 3: Bundle all relevant data files into an archive
-Move all the files specified in Step 1 into a shared folder, and create a tar.gz
+Move all the files specified in Step 1 into a shared folder, and create a tar.gz.

 Create a folder on your desktop called `datafiles` and move all of the obtained files into that.
 Add these files to a tar.gz archive using any method.
 See (here)[https://stackoverflow.com/questions/53283240/how-to-create-tar-file-with-7zip].

+After this is created, move this archive into `src/migrationdata`.

 ### SECTION 1 - SANDBOX MIGRATION SETUP